-- the qualifiers gene or locus_tag
+- · the qualifiers gene or locus tag

-- a general set of preferred qualifiers
+- · a general set of preferred qualifiers

-- any qualifier with a value
+- · any qualifier with a value

-- the feature key
+- the feature key plus an index (for example, CDS:1).
 Note that if you attempt to extract features of type DNA, with no qualifier values, the sequence names may simply consist of: "DNA:1", "DNA:2," etc.